kizipoppo/NGSfile_convert/README.md

   Convert structure formated file, which was inserted information of location, into arp formated file.
 6. ABC_par_visualise.py
   Visualise the par formated file.
+7. ipyrad_nexus_SVDQuartets
+  Edit the nexus file from ipyrad to analyse in SVGQuartets.